 In many cases, medications have been used to treat symptoms associated with FXTAS,2 as shown in the table below.

-Please note that the NICHD does not endorse or support the use of any of these medications in treating symptoms of FXTAS, or for other conditions for which the medications are not FDA approved.
+Please note that the NICHD does not endorse or support the use of any of these medications in treating symptoms of FXTAS, or for other conditions for which the medications are not approved by the U.S. Food and Drug Administration.

 - Beta blockers